qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog332/index.rst

 Feature: Configurable capabilities cache size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The QGIS Server GetCapabilities request cache size can now be configured with the ``QGIS_SERVER_CAPABILITIES_CACHE_SIZE`` parameter, which uses an integer input specifying the number of requests to cache.
-A notice of "Removed cached WMS capabilities document" will be logged when all slots are taken and a cachd document is dropped.
+A notice of "Removed cached WMS capabilities document" will be logged when all slots are taken and a cached document is dropped.

 This feature was developed by `Jürgen Fischer <https://github.com/jef-n>`__